-Automation has a tremendously positive impact on the enterprise; enabling companies to migrate their legacy database, platforms, and applications to more modern systems faster, with lower costs, and less impact on resources while drastically reducing exposure to risk.
+Automation has a tremendous impact on the enterprise, enabling companies to migrate their legacy database, platforms, and applications to more modern systems faster, with lower costs, and less impact on resources while drastically reducing exposure to risk.

-The graph below shows the different levels of automation achieved through MDMS for the various functions of a database migration.
-The final output to each customer is 100% automation; thereby achieving the levels of success required.
+The graph below shows the different levels of automation achieved through AMS – Automated Migration Studio for the various functions of a database migration.
+The final output to each customer is 100% automation, thereby achieving the required levels of success.

 The largest risk for any organization is manual development and/or manual re-write of code

 Automation projects represent a far more risk-averse path to meeting business needs

 The major activities in an automation migration projects are mostly mechanical.
 Major activities include code conversion, data source conversion, refactoring, re-hosting, quality control, and testing.